News/Commentary

 The Spires Are Back!

-When you've lived in San Francisco's Noe Valley forty-seven years and regularly walk the hills from 24th Street to the Mission, you sense the rhythm of the landscape, how it often changes...and sometimes never changes at all.
+When you've lived in San Francisco forty-seven years and regularly walk the hills (often in high heels!) you sense the rhythm of the landscape, how it often changes...and sometimes never changes at all.

-You notice when the leaves turn red and fall at your feet.
+You notice when the leaves turn yellow and fall at your feet.

-You wonder what it would have been like when there were only cows from the Mitchell Dairy Farm grazing on the slopes beyond 29th.
+You wonder what it would have been like when there were only cows from the Mitchell Dairy Farm grazing on the slopes beyond.

 The twin spires of St. Paul's Catholic Church, newly tiled and whitewashed, are a reminder of how things used to be.
 And, after seven months shrouded in black netting, they're finally in full view again.